 Flagstaff home prices are not only among the most expensive in Arizona, but Flagstaff real estate also consistently ranks among the most expensive in America.

-Flagstaff is a decidedly white-collar city, with fully 85.52% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Flagstaff is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Flagstaff who work in office and administrative support (14.09%), food service (11.83%), and sales jobs (11.63%).
+Flagstaff is a decidedly white-collar city, with fully 86.76% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Flagstaff is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Flagstaff who work in office and administrative support (14.24%), food service (12.05%), and sales jobs (10.74%).

 Flagstaff is an extremely ethnically-diverse city.
 The people who call Flagstaff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flagstaff residents report their race to be White, followed by Native American.
 Flagstaff also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.44% of the city’s residents.
-Important ancestries of people in Flagstaff include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 19.43% of the city’s residents.
+Important ancestries of people in Flagstaff include German, Irish, English, Italian, and Polish.

 The most common language spoken in Flagstaff is English.
 Other important languages spoken here include Spanish and Navajo.